 The most serious risk is that you may not take in an adequate number of calories, or may fail to meet the benchmarks for certain nutrient groups.
 This can compromise your body’s muscle-building capacity, especially if you fall short of the ideal protein intake for your size and activity level.
 As you likely know, protein intake becomes even more important for anyone engaged in strength training.

 Intermittent Fasting and Amino Acids

 One of the long-term limitations of intermittent fasting is the potential that protein and amino acid intake is reduced below the optimal amount.
 Many recent lines of evidence indicate that the ideal intake of dietary protein is at least 1.2 grams of high-quality protein per kilogram of body weight per day.
 For a 100-kg person, this translates to 120 grams of protein a day, or 840 grams of protein each week.

-If food is only consumed five days per week, and the normal dietary pattern is maintained, then protein intake will be only be about 600 grams.
-To meet the optimal level of protein intake while fasting two days out of the week, you’d need to ingest 168 grams of protein on your five non-fasting days (or 1.68 g/kg of body weight each day).
+If food is consumed just 5 days per week, and the normal dietary pattern is maintained, then protein intake will only be about 600 grams.
+To meet the optimal level of protein intake while fasting 2 days out of the week, you’d need to ingest 168 grams of protein on your 5 non-fasting days (or 1.68 g/kg of body weight each day).
 This is a very high-protein diet.

 While achievable, such a high-protein diet is difficult to maintain on a regular basis.
 And this is where amino acids come into the intermittent fasting picture.